MSc Construction Project Management

 We provide tutorial support between teaching blocks.

-Assessment mainly avoids major exams, and many modules have mini projects that require applied research relevant to the syllabus but applied to construction project management in practice.
+Assessment avoids major exams.
+We assess your work through a variety of coursework assignments, including reports, and presentations.
+Many modules have mini projects that require applied research relevant to the syllabus but applied to construction project management in practice.

 The course incorporates visits to project sites.
 These are led by senior site professionals, and include presentation as well as site tours.